stevezhengshiqi/one-key-cpufriend/README.md

 - Make sure you are using correct SMBIOS model
 - `plugin-type=1`, often injected by [SSDT-PLUG](https://github.com/acidanthera/OpenCorePkg/blob/master/Docs/AcpiSamples/Source/SSDT-PLUG.dsl) or [SSDT-XCPM](https://github.com/RehabMan/OS-X-Clover-Laptop-Config/blob/master/hotpatch/SSDT-XCPM.dsl)

+**NOTE: It is recommended to disable `CPUFriend.kext` and `CPUFriendDataProvider.kext` before a macOS upgrade.
+You need to re-generate `CPUFriendDataProvider.kext` whenever you update to a new macOS version; otherwise, you may suffer from bad PM or even kernel panic.**

 ## How to install